Boring economics teaching is interesting

 The next box here is a lost introduction that needs to go somewhere,

 Next come structured points about a long-forgotten economics course that must have been typical.
-It's relevant now to me, to anyone who wonders why economics teachers missed the 2008 recession coming-along, and to Keele Uni which is usually about number one for student satisfaction but where economics teaching is about bottom on the same score.
+It's relevant now to me, to anyone who wonders why economics teachers missed the 2008 recession coming-along, and to Keele Uni which is usually about number one for student satisfaction and has had some really good economics teaching - mainly in the time just before I was there.

 Should economics teachers know about at least one economy, measure it, and discuss it with students in tutorials?